Jaguar Preserve Hiking

 River Cave Tubing

-Your journey to Cave Branch Adventure Jungle Lodge starts from the Sittee River Marina travelling on the Southern Highway then on to the George Price Highway for about 1.5 hrs.
-You will be passing thousands of acres of orange and grapefruit orchards and the two citrus factories located in the Stann Creek District.
-On your return your driver will point out the mountain formations in the shape of a sleeping giant.
+Your journey to Cave Branch Adventure Jungle Lodge starts from the Sittee River Marina.
+You will travel on the Southern Highway and then on to the George Price Highway for about 1.5 hours.
+You will pass thousands of acres of orange and grapefruit orchards and the two citrus factories located in the Stann Creek District.
+On your return, your driver will point out the mountain formations in the shape of sleeping giants.

-After you reach Cave Branch, you will embark on a 15 minute drive on a jungle bus to the Caves Branch River where you will tube along for 100 feet to the entrance of the cave system.
+After you reach Cave Branch, you will embark on a 15-minute jungle bus ride to the Caves Branch River, where you will tube along for 100 feet to the entrance of the cave system.

-Your underground expedition takes you off the beaten path to explore ancient Mayan ceremonial centers, pottery, artifacts, altars, obsidian bloodletting blades, jade and the actual footprints of the Shaman and priests that date back to 400 A.D.Imagine the experience as you float through an underground cathedral, turning your lights off and floating away into time as your professional guide shares with you the history of the caves and the Mayan world.
-For lunch your guides will prepare an underground riverside picnic spread.
-Eating your lunch by headlight, to the sounds of the underground caves while chatting with your fellow adventurers will be an experience you will not soon forget.
+Your underground expedition takes you off the beaten path to explore ancient Mayan ceremonial centers, pottery, artifacts, altars, obsidian bloodletting blades, jade, and the actual footprints of the Shaman and priests that date back to 400 A.D.Imagine the experience as you float through an underground cathedral, turning your lights off and floating away into time as your professional guide shares with you the history of the caves and the Mayan world.
+For lunch, your guides will prepare an underground riverside picnic spread.
+Eating your lunch by headlight and listening to the sounds of the underground caves while chatting with your fellow adventurers will be an experience you will not soon forget.

 Difficulty: Easy/Moderate